 Is it possible to raise cicadas?
 It is, but it requires patience and commitment.

 The master of raising cicadas is a Japanese amateur cicada biologist named Shougo Murayama.
 Shougo has raised more than 1,000 cicadas of six or more species from eggs to adults in his backyard by growing them in see-through pots in clay soil with Aloe or Yucca plants.
 You can visit his website for more information (tip: use Firefox for better display of the text & then cut and paste it into Google translate).
-According to Shougo Murayama’s website, the cicadas he raised had 2 to 5 year life cycles.
+According to Shougo Murayama’s website, the cicadas he raised had 2 to 5-year life cycles.

 David Logan of New Zealand successfully raised Kikihia ocharina cicadas from egg to adult.
 The details of this study can be found in the article Nymphal development and lifecycle length of Kikihia ocharina from 2006.
-It is important to note that K. ocharina have a short 3 year lifespan, and Logan raised the nymphs in pots with live plants.
-Logan’s study includes a section about care of the cicada’s egg before they hatch; hatching can take months, so this part is important.
+It is important to note that K. ocharina have a short 3-year lifespan, and Logan raised the nymphs in pots with live plants.
+Logan’s study includes a section about the care of the cicada’s egg before they hatch; hatching can take months, so this part is important.
 Logan placed the twig with eggs in a vial which he blocked with a moist material.

 Logan conducted another study in 2014, this time with Amphipsalta zelandica (Boisduval), proving his methods work.

 Richard Karban raised 15-year-old Magicicada nymphs to adulthood using peach trees as hosts for his study of how periodical cicadas keep track of time.
 This is not quite the same thing as raising cicadas from eggs, but it shows they can be raised outside of their natural habitat.
 Karban observed a high rate of mortality from the difficult process of transferring cicadas to new roots.